jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-research-participants.md

 hero_color: "#D0E8E6"
 ---

 You can't run research projects in dscout without participants.
-With our tool Recruit, researchers can screen and find the best research participants.
+With our tool Recruit, researchers can screen for, and find the best research participants.

 We'll dive into the screening process after a Screener is programmed and launched.